So you’ve decided to move to Portugal? Great choice!

 - One of the lowest monthly income passive requirements for any EU country.

-- The opportunity to benefit from Portugal’s special tax program, the NHR (non-habitual residency) scheme.
+- Benefit from Portugal’s special tax program, the NHR (non-habitual residency) scheme.

-- The opportunity to study, work, or launch a business in Portugal.
+- Study, work, or launch a business in Portugal.

-- Finally, but importantly, the Portugal D7 visa gives you the opportunity to apply for Portuguese citizenship after five years of residency.
+- Apply for Portuguese citizenship after just five years of residency.

 - Having a regular source of passive income is key – we don’t recommend applying with only savings, unless they can reliably generate the required amount of interest to meet the minimum requirements.